Improv Games for Kids

-Materials: Pictures of people, as many as participants See Notes
+Materials: Pictures of people, as many as participants.
+See Notes.

 They will try to determine which picture the other participants used for their inspiration after interacting with them.

 How to Play:

 Decide what kind of personality he or she has, how old the person is, what kind of life they lead, etc. Use the picture to help you decide – are there details about the person’s clothes, their surroundings, and their face which give you ideas?

 All of your characters will attend a party at the end of the three minutes.”
 The participants should not talk to one another before the three minutes are up.

 The leader should explain that they need to talk to the other characters, as if they are at a party.
-The participants should attempt to talk to everyone else, and try to remember things about the other characters.
+The participants should attempt to talk to everyone else and try to remember things about the other characters.

 The party lasts five to ten minutes, depending on the number of participants.

 At the end of this time, the leader asks everyone to discard their characters and become themselves.

-The leader then shows the participants the pictures that were used, and asks the group to identify whose character matches with the picture.
+The leader then shows the participants the pictures that were used and asks the group to identify whose character matches with the picture.
 Don’t tell the participants that this will happen ahead of time.

 11. CROSS THE CIRCLE IMPROV GAME

 - Someone who’s stuck in the mud

 - Whatever your imagination comes up with!

 12. CROSS DIFFERENTLY

-Name a child to cross the circle to an empty chair in any way they like…walk…crawl…hop….twirl…whatever.
+Name a child to cross the circle to an empty chair in any way they like, walk, crawl, hop, twirl, whatever.
 They call someone else who must cross in a different way.